symbol/symbol/client/catapult/docs/RUNPEERLIN.md

     ...
     ```

-## Add other peer nodes
+## List known peer nodes

 The file ``resources/peers-p2p.json`` should list strong nodes to serve as beacons.
 A random subset of beacons should be set in each node's peer file for best network performance.

+> **NOTE:**
+> If you just created the network and your node is the only one, make sure to add it to this file.

-1. Open the file and replace the public key and host with the public key, host, and port of the node that originated the network.
+1. Open ``resources/peers-p2p.json`` and replace the public key and host with the public key, host, and port of the node that originated the network.

     ```json
     {